-NOTE: This section is an overview of an alignment job using ExpressAlign.
-For details about any procedure, refer to the appropriate section of the manual or press "HELP" in the WinAlign program.
+NOTE: This section is an overview of an alignment job using the ExpressAlign® feature.
+For details about any procedure, refer to the appropriate section of the manual or press "HELP" in the WinAlign® program.

-From aligner setup, "DSP400 Sensors" must be selected as the default sensor.
-Refer to "Aligner Setup," page 63.
+From aligner setup, "DSP400/600 Sensors" must be selected as the default sensor.
+Refer to "Aligner Setup," page 73.